 Fantasy owners seem pretty quick to dismiss the dip in Goldschmidt’s batting average in 2019, and there are certainly valid arguments for doing so.
 His .303 BABIP was well below his .348 career mark, and his contact and strikeout rates remained fairly steady.
 However, could that dip in BABIP be the result of the continued decline in his sprint speed (44th percentile last season)?
 Or the fact that he started chasing significantly more pitches out of the zone, as seen in his career-worst 31.4% chase rate?
 What about his struggles against fastballs, which he hit just .256 against with a higher whiff rate than ever before?
 The power still appears to be there, and the red flags aren’t glaring enough to completely write off his ability to hit above .290 again.
 But there are a few questions marks here that are worth keeping on your radar.

 Rumors of Muncy’s inevitable demise when facing lefties were greatly exaggerated.
 Though a convenient excuse for the Dodgers to sit Muncy on occasion, he proved he’s more than capable of handling southpaws last year, posting a .374 wOBA and 135 wRC+ against them.
-This, paired with the fact that Alex Verdugo is no longer creating a logjam in the Dodgers’ outfield, means we may finally get to see what Muncy can do with full-time at-bats.
-The career 12.1% barrel rate and 41.3% hard-hit rate point to the 35-home power being sustainable, and a bump in plate appearances might even help him get to the 40-homer benchmark, though you probably can’t count on a batting average that reaches even .270.
+This, paired with the National League DH and the fact that Alex Verdugo is no longer creating a logjam in the Dodgers’ outfield, means we may finally get to see what Muncy can do with full-time at-bats.
+The career 12.1% barrel rate and 41.3% hard-hit rate point to the 35-homer power being sustainable, and a bump in plate appearances might even help him get to 13+ home runs in a shortened season, though you probably can’t count on a batting average that reaches even .270.